Vincent Gardenia: Death

 In December 1992, Gardenia was in Philadelphia to perform in the stage production of the Tom Dulack comedy Breaking Legs.
 He was beginning a three-week run as restaurant owner Lou Graziano in the off-Broadway hit at the Forrest Theatre.
 It was a role he had performed since the show's New York City opening in May 1991.

-Around 1 a.m. on December 9, 1992, hours after the final preview performance, Gardenia had returned to his hotel room at Philadelphia's Benjamin Franklin Hotel, after dining with stage director John Tillinger, producer Elliot Martin, and cast members.
+Around 1 a.m. on December 9, 1992, hours after the final preview performance, Gardenia had returned to his hotel room after dining with stage director John Tillinger, producer Elliot Martin and cast members.
 According to Martin, Gardenia showed no signs of illness, adding, "It was just a jolly evening."
 According to authorities, when Gardenia failed to appear the next morning for a radio interview to promote the play's run, press representative Irene Gandy and cast member Vince Viverito became alarmed.
 When they arrived at Gardenia's hotel room, there was no answer.
 The hotel sent an engineer who opened the door and Gardenia was discovered dead of a heart attack, dressed and clutching the telephone.
-He was 72.

 That evening, in the theatrical tradition of "the show must go on" and just hours after Gardenia's death, the play's official opening took place.
 The company dedicated its opening performance to Gardenia's memory.
 Harry Guardino assumed Gardenia's role as the restaurant owner.

-Gardenia never married or sired children.
-He was survived by his younger brother, Ralph Frank Scognamiglio (September 30, 1925 – January 31, 2018), who had two children.
-A section of 16th Avenue in the Bensonhurst neighborhood of Brooklyn, New York, where he resided until his death, bears the secondary name of Vincent Gardenia Boulevard in his honor.
+Gardenia never married or had children.
+He was survived by his younger brother, Ralph Frank Scognamiglio (September 30, 1925 – January 31, 2018).
+A section of 16th Avenue in the Bensonhurst neighborhood of Brooklyn, where he resided until his death, bears the honorary name of Vincent Gardenia Boulevard in his honor.